Become a CIMT

 Meet Patrick Hoban

 Patrick has been a Physical Therapist and Athletic Trainer since 1994.
 He graduated from Grand Valley State University and started Great Lakes Seminars in 1996.
 He is the co-owner and Clinical Director for Great Lakes Seminars and is also the president of Probility Physical Therapy.
 Probility is a company which has 13 clinics in the Southeast, MI area.
 He has created the manual therapy courses for Great Lakes Seminars and has trained the instructors to ensure high quality courses and effective, consistent delivery.

 How to Get Started

-All registrants must complete the below-required courses before they are eligible for the Synthesis course to earn the CIMT certification.
+All registrants must complete the below required courses before they can be eligible for the Synthesis course to earn the CIMT certification.
 There are no restrictions on how quickly you must complete the courses or how quickly you can take the Synthesis course after you complete the courses required.
 However, we encourage you to make sure that you have had sufficient time to gain a working knowledge of the techniques before sitting for the certification.

 CIMT Required Courses

 To qualify to take the Synthesis course, you must take a total of nine courses, which are listed below.
 The courses marked in blue are required.
 You must also choose one of the two courses related to Myofascial Release (listed in purple).
 Click on a course to learn more information and to register.